Distribute your apps on the right Android platforms

 - In your app’s Pricing & Distribution page specify whether the app is free or paid and choose the countries it will be distributed to.

 You then have some opt-in choices so that Google Play can surface your app for specific devices and programs:

-- Android Wear: Approved apps will receive an Android Wear badge on Google Play and be included in Android Wear collections.
+- Wear OS by Google: Approved apps will receive a Wear OS badge on Google Play and be included in Wear OS collections.

 - Android TV: Approved apps will be included on the Play Store for Android TVs.
 After opting in you can also add TV-specific screenshots to your Play Store listing.